chainflip-io/chainflip-backend/state-chain/TROUBLESHOOTING.md

 In other words, reads and writes are _expensive_ and writes in particular should be kept to a minimum.
 A single read is as expensive as a moderately complex extrinsic.
 We should avoid iterating over storage maps unless the size is tightly bounded.

+## Runtime Panics

+We should always convince ourselves that our runtime code _can't_ panic at runtime.
+This means thorough testing of the full range of possible inputs to any function that _might_ panic according to the compiler.

+Anywhere we know we can't panic, but the compiler can't guarantee it, it's acceptable to follow parity's conventions of using `expect("reason why this can't panic")`.

+There are grey areas.
+For example, it's acceptable to panic on any condition that indicates that a block has been faultily or maliciously authored.
+As a concrete example, if the digest is invalid, this indicates a problem with the node, not the runtime, so it's acceptable for the runtime to panic in response - presumably the author has been tampering with their node software.

 ### Benchmark whitelist

 When writing benchmarks, storage keys can be •whitelisted• for reads and/or writes, meaning reading/writing to the